oclipa/reactjs-cheat-sheet/README.md

 An extension of the Link component is the NavLink component.
 Both components behave exactly the same when it comes to linking, however NavLink also allows styling to be applied to a link.
 It also enables the correct focus to be maintained, for accessibility.

-When NavLink is used in place of Link, the resulting `a` tag is decorated with two new properties:
+When NavLink is used in place of Link, the resulting `a` element is decorated with two new properties:
    * `aria-current="page"`: this indicates that this is the link for the current page and is chiefly used by screen-readers.
       * For further details, see: [https://tink.uk/using-the-aria-current-attribute/](https://tink.uk/using-the-aria-current-attribute/)
    * `class="active"`: this provides a class that can be used for styling.